Suomynona589/InfiniteAdd/README.md

 # InfiniteAdd
-Add Elements to infinite craft.
-Working in 2026.
+Add Elements to infinite craft
+Working in 2026